-NOTE: Antifreeze should never enter a tank type (storage) water heater.
+NOTE: Antifreeze should never enter a tank type (storage) water healer.

-- Turn water heater gas valve (if so equipped) OFF.
-Turn power to the water heater OFF 1. (both electric and LP Gas switches). - 2.
-Level the recreation vehicle and drain the fresh water plumbing system (see Draining the Fresh Water System). - The 3-Valve Water Heater Bypass: Set to BYPASS valves A & B should be OFF, 3. valve C should be ON for a tank style (storage) water heater. - NOTE: If you have a tankless water heater, the bypass valves should remain open or 4. set to NORMAL allowing antifreeze into the tankless water heater lines - Make sure the "fresh water tank drain" and "low point drains" are all closed.
-5. - Refer to Fig 1: The siphon valve should be turned ON.
-The water tank shutoff valve 6. should be turned OFF.
-This will prevent antifreeze from entering the water tank. - Place the end of the clear plastic hose into a container of RV antifreeze.
-7. - Turn the water pump switch ON.
-Antifreeze will siphon into the water lines.
-To aid 8. in siphoning, place the antifreeze container on a flat surface 2 feet above the ground. - Beginning at the fixture location farthest from the pump (which would include the 9. outside shower (if equipped), open the hot faucet until antifreeze runs out, and then shut off the faucet.
+- 1. Turn power to the water heater OFF (both electric and LP Gas switches). - 2.
+Level the recreation vehicle and drain the fresh water plumbing system (see Draining the Fresh Water System). - 3.
+Set the water heater bypass valves to BYPASS Refer to appropriate water heater bypass diagram for your model. - 4.
+Make sure the "fresh water tank drain" and "low point drains" are all closed. - 5.
+Refer to Fig 1: The siphon valve should be turned ON.
+The water tank shutoff valve should be turned OFF.
+This will prevent antifreeze from entering the water tank. - 6.
+Place the end of the clear plastic hose into a container of RV antifreeze. - 7.
+Turn the water pump switch ON.
+Antifreeze will siphon into the water lines when a fixture is opened.
+To aid in siphoning, place the antifreeze container on a flat surface 2 feet above the ground. - 8.
+Beginning at the fixture location farthest from the pump (which would include the outside shower (if equipped), open the hot faucet until antifreeze runs out, and then shut off the faucet.
 Open the cold faucet and shut it off when antifreeze runs out.
 Repeat this procedure for all hot/cold fixtures.

-10. Hold open the lever on the toilet until antifreeze runs into the bowl.
+This would also include an outside kitchen sink if equipped. - 9.
+Hold open the lever on the toilet until antifreeze runs into the bowl.

-When you finished adding RV antifreeze:
+When you finished adding RV antifreeze

-- 11. Turn the water pump OFF.
+- 10. Turn the water pump OFF.
 Remove the plastic hose from the container.
-Turn the siphon valve OFF. - 12.
-Pour 1 cup of RV antifreeze into all sink drain P-traps. - 13.
+Turn the siphon valve OFF. - 11.
+Pour 1 cup of RV antifreeze into all sink drain P-traps. - 12.
 To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub) and toilet using a soft, dry cloth.